AB-630

 Key Takeaways

-• Requires agencies to report annually on the number of vehicles removed and people displaced.
+• Requires annual reporting on the number of vehicles removed and people found living in them.

 Summary